bpucker/PyBo/README.md

 # PyBo
 Python for Life Scientists at the University of Bonn.
-This course is offered by the [Molecular Plant Sciences](https://www.mps.uni-bonn.de) group.
+This course is offered by the [Plant Biotechnology and Bioinformatics](https://www.pbb.uni-bonn.de) group.

 ## Topics covered
 - Variable types